Central City Reds: History

-Minor league baseball began in Central City, Kentucky when the 1954 Central City Reds became members of the eight–team Class D level Kentucky–Illinois–Tennessee League, known informally as the KITTY League.
+Central City, Kentucky first hosted minor league baseball in 1954, when the Central City "Reds" became members of the eight–team Class D level Kentucky–Illinois–Tennessee League, known informally as the KITTY League.
 Central City joined the league during the season.

 The "Reds" moniker possibly originated when the Jackson Generals played as an affiliate of the Cincinnati Reds in 1953.
 Cincinnati did not continue its affiliation with Jackson in the 1954, before the team moved to Central City.

 Beginning the season in the 1954 Kentucky–Illinois–Tennessee League, the Jackson Generals opened the season with a 20–0 loss to the Union City Dodgers at Union City.
 This was the first of 26 consecutive losses.
 Their first win came on May 31 in the second game of a doubleheader when they defeated the Madisonville Miners, 10–2, to give the team a 1–26 record to begin the season.

-Jackson's poor performance resulted in low attendance with financial loses and Jackson ultimately surrendered the franchise to the Kentucky–Illinois–Tennessee League on June 1, 1954, with a final record of 1–44 (.022).
-The franchise was eventually placed by the league in Central City, Kentucky, with the team beginning play as the Central City Reds on July 5, 1954.
+Jackson's poor performance resulted in low attendance with financial loses and Jackson ultimately surrendered the franchise to the Kentucky–Illinois–Tennessee League on June 1, 1954, with a record of 1–44 (.022) on that date.
+A new franchise was eventually placed by the league in Central City, Kentucky, with the team beginning play as the "Central City Reds" on July 5, 1954.

 After the Jackson Generals had a record of 1–44 under manager Louis Lucas when the franchise was folded on June 1, 1954, this left the league with seven teams.
 Central City officially joined the league on July 5, 1954, to replace Jackson, completing the second half of the Kentucky–Illinois–Tennessee League regular season schedule.

-In 1954, the Central City Reds ended their portion of season with a 12–44 record, playing under managers Joe Richardson and Hayden Ray.
-Combined with Jackson, the Jackson/Central City team finished 54.0 games behind the 1st place Union City Dodgers, with an overall record of 14–88.
+In 1954, the Central City Reds ended their portion of season with a 12–44 record, playing the remaining season under managers Joe Richardson and Hayden Ray.
+Combined with Jackson, the Jackson/Central City team finished 54.0 games behind the first place Union City Dodgers, with an overall record of 14–88.
 The Fulton Lookouts, Owensboro Oilers, Mayfield Clothiers, Madisonville Miners, Hopkinsville Hoppers and Paducah Chiefs also finished ahead of Central City in the eight–team league.
-Jackson/Central City combined had a total of 53 players on the roster in 1954.
+Jackson and Central City combined had a total of 53 players on the team roster in 1954.

 The Kentucky–Illinois–Tennessee League permanently folded following the 1955 season.
-The league reduced to six teams in 1955 and Central City did not return to the league.
+The league reduced to six teams in 1955 and the Central City franchise did not return to the league.

 Following the 1954 season, Central City, Kentucky has not hosted another minor league team.